Transparency Act

 SG has clear guidelines for ethics, HSE and data discipline that all employees must follow.
 This policy governs our business and demonstrates our commitment to the welfare of our employees, ethical business behaviour and responsible data handling.

 We are committed to a good working environment, and we have working environment committees (AMU) in Norway and co-operation committees (SU) in Denmark.
 Managers and employees work together in these committees to address health and safety issues.
 The committees meet regularly, discuss issues relating to the working environment and come up with solutions or proposals.
 All employees can provide input and everyone receives minutes after the meetings.
-In other countries we don't have formal committees, but managers are encouraged to maintain a close dialogue with employees and ensure a good working environment.
+In other countries we do not have formal committees, but managers are encouraged to maintain a close dialogue with employees and ensure a good working environment.

 The value chain

 SG's supply chain essentially consists of the development, production, distribution and sale of lighting solutions.
-We have suppliers who deliver everything from steel, aluminium, plastic, packaging and electronic components to logistics companies that transport our products.
+We have suppliers who provide everything from steel, aluminium, plastic, packaging and electronic components to logistics companies that transport our products.

 SG's purchasing policy is based on our internal ethical guidelines.
 This includes acting ethically, preserving confidentiality, ensuring a safe working environment, promoting diversity, rejecting any form of corruption and promoting sustainable and environmentally friendly business practices.

-Historically, physical visits and on-site inspections have been crucial to SG's supplier follow-up methodology, especially for production in China.
+Historically, physical visits and on-site inspections have been crucial to SG's supplier follow-up, especially for production in China.
 Not only do these visits enable SG to gather direct insight into supplier operations, but they also strengthen our professional ties.
 Owning our own factories in Denmark and China gives us a great advantage, allowing our local managers to perform direct follow-up with suppliers on an ongoing basis.

 In recent years, SG has distributed its Code of Conduct to all major suppliers, establishing clear expectations for ethical business practices.
 SG also ensures that suppliers formally accept and commit to the Code of Conduct by providing a signed copy of the Code.
 This helps to reinforce the principles of the Code and emphasise the importance SG places on maintaining ethical practices in the supply chain.